American Journal of Critical Care

-The American Journal of Critical Care is a bimonthly peer-reviewed nursing journal covering evidence-based Critical care nursing.
-It is published by HighWire Press on behalf of The American Association of Critical-Care Nurses of which it is an official journal.
+The American Journal of Critical Care is a bimonthly peer-reviewed nursing journal covering evidence-based critical care nursing.
+It is published by the American Association of Critical-Care Nurses as its official interprofessional research journal.
 The journal was established in 1992, with C.W.
 Bryan-Brown and K. Dracup as its founding editors-in-chief.
 Its current editor-in-chief is Cindy L. Munro (University of Miami).

 Abstracting and indexing

 The journal is abstracted and indexed in: